 About Endangered Species Journalist Craig Kasnoff

-Musicians such as Chris Cornell of Soundgarden, Eddie Vedder of Pearl Jam, Sting, members of REM, Jerry Cantrell of Alice in Chains, and Bob Weir of the Grateful Dead, have all been a part of Rock and the Environment.
+Musicians such as Ann and Nancy Wilson of Heart, Chris Cornell and Kim Thayil of Soundgarden, Eddie Vedder of Pearl Jam, Sting, members of REM, Jerry Cantrell of Alice in Chains, and Bob Weir of the Grateful Dead, have all been a part of Rock and the Environment.
 The roster of well-known artists is much longer than this.
-It was the leading radio show of its kind.
+For 10 years it was the leading radio show of its kind.

 In 1992, as part of Rock and the Environment, Craig produced the Rock and the Environment Benefit Concert at the Gorge at George in Washington state.
-It was headlined by Queensryche who was accompanied by seven other bands.
-The concert raised over $130,000 for local conservation organizations in the Seattle, WA area.
+It was headlined by Queensryche who was accompanied by Ann and Nancy Wilson of Heart and seven other bands.
+The concert raised $125,000 for local conservation organizations in the Seattle, WA area.

 In 1994, Craig ventured into the field of online media.

 Craig’s multimedia consulting background includes working with Microsoft co-founder Paul Allen’s digital company Starwave; with Microsoft; and as a multimedia consultant with the rock band Soundgarden.
-He was a consultant with the K-love radio syndicate and was a consultant to and helped launch the initial web site for Ann and Nancy Wilson of Heart.
+He was also a consultant to Ann and Nancy Wilson of Heart and helped launch their Ann and Nancy.com website.
 He also produced three live web casts from the Microsoft studios with the Wilson sisters and one with Peter Buck of REM and his band Tuatara.

 One of Craig’s last projects as a Microsoft consultant was to join Soundgarden on a 14 city European tour to send digital photographs back to Microsoft for the launch of Windows 95.
 It was the first time a major concert tour had been presented online in this manner.
 Craig also worked with Microsoft as a music consultant for their streaming media division.

-In 1996 Craig conceived the idea for the endangered species Web site Bagheera which was -in part- developed as part of Microsoft’s “Global Schoolhouse” effort.
+In 1996 Craig conceived the idea for the endangered species website Bagheera which was initially developed as part of Microsoft’s “Global Schoolhouse” effort.

 Although Bagheera was built around a curriculum developed for grades 9-12, it has become much more than that.
-The Bagheera site uses the Internet to empower individuals to take action to help save endangered animals.
-In essence, to help people be a voice for those without one.
+As well as providing learners with information about endangered species, the Bagheera website also provides individuals information on how to take action to help save endangered animals.
+In essence, Bagheera helps individuals speak for those species that don’t have a voice.

 The Bagheera site has been visited by millions of people over the last 20 years and has received many web awards and recognition for excellence, including the Environmental News Network’s “Site of the Week”; Progressive Network’s “Cool Site of the Week”; Microsoft Network’s “Best of the Web”; and many others.

-In 1999 Craig expanded his online conservation efforts by creating an additional endangered species web sites including Endangered Earth, Endangered TV and Imagine Animals.
-Currently his endangered species websites receive an average of over 100,000-page requests each month for information related to endangered species.
+In 1999 Craig expanded his online conservation efforts by creating additional endangered species education web sites including Endangered Earth and Tigers in Crisis.
+All told, Craig’s endangered species education websites receive hundreds of thousands of page requests each year for information on endangered species.

-As an Internet consultant, Craig has also been a consultant with a number of conservation organizations including the American Association of Zoos and Aquariums (AZA) and the Point Defiance Zoo and Aquarium.
+As an Internet consultant, Craig has also been a consultant with a number of conservation organizations including the American Association of Zoos and Aquariums (AZA), the Earth Charter project and the Point Defiance Zoo and Aquarium.

-Craig also conceived, with David Getty, the SETI at Home project which has attracted millions of people to help look for life on other planets.
+Craig also conceived, with David Getty, the [email protected] project which has attracted millions of people to help look for life on other planets.
 This project has been sponsored by Sun Microsystems, The Planetary Society, Fuji Film and many others.

 Present and Future

-In 2020, Craig’s continues to focus his writing, media work and websites on the plight of endangered species and the efforts to save them.
+Craig’s future goal is to continue to focus his writing, media work and websites on the plight of endangered species and the efforts to save them.